We may receive a commission on purchases made from links.

 Cayenne pepper

 Simply sprinkle the pepper around the inner perimeter of your home, using a slightly heavier hand around entryways and areas where moisture tends to accumulate.
-While cayenne pepper is non-toxic, it can be dangerous for pets and small children to ingest or handle, thanks to its spicy nature.
+While there's no scientific backing for this solution, some pest control companies often tout it.
+Cayenne pepper is non-toxic, but it can be dangerous for pets and small children to ingest or handle, thanks to its spicy nature.
 Touching the pepper and then rubbing your eyes, for instance, can result in both skin and eye irritation in the form of burning and redness.
 While this discomfort should be temporary and resolved with washing, it may be best to skip the pepper if you live with pets or young children.

 Neem oil